Lexicon

 ORIGINAL

-The structural features that persist across forks—what travels when a community splits, what remains yours when you exit.
-Three primitives are essential: cryptographic agency (your keys, your identity, your capacity to sign and authorize independent of any platform), historical auditability (the receipts that document your standing, your contributions, your reputation earned within the old order), and exit capacity (the ability to take your stake, your data, your relationships to a new substrate).
-Without portable primitives, exit is not departure but exile—you leave with nothing, starting from zero, your accumulated standing forfeited to the order you fled.
-The portability requirement is what distinguishes the Protocol Republic from the Neo-Feudal Stack: in feudal orders, departure means dispossession; in republican orders, what you built remains yours.
-Portable primitives are the minimal infrastructure that makes exit meaningful—and therefore make voice powerful, since credible exit disciplines governance without requiring departure.
+What persists across forks — what travels when a community splits, what remains yours when you exit.
+Three primitives are essential: cryptographic agency (your keys, your identity, your capacity to sign independent of any platform), historical auditability (the receipts documenting your standing, contributions, and reputation earned within the old order), and exit capacity (the ability to take your stake, data, and relationships to a new substrate).
+Without portable primitives, exit is not departure but exile — you leave with nothing, your accumulated standing forfeited to the order you fled.
+Portability distinguishes the Protocol Republic from the Neo-Feudal Stack: in feudal orders, departure means dispossession; in republican orders, what you built remains yours.

 Power-Time